-The latest revision of the Integrated Management Manual (IMM) of Cernavoda NPP has been issued in 2009 and has been also approved by CNCAN.
-The structure of the document is mainly based on the CNCAN regulation NMC-10 and includes specific chapters to cover the requirements in ISO 14001; ISO 17025 and OHSAS 18001.
+The latest revision of the Integrated Management Manual (IMM) of Cernavoda NPP has been issued in 2012 and has been approved by CNCAN.
+The structure of the document is mainly based on the IAEA GS-R3 and includes specific chapters to cover the requirements of the ISO 14001, ISO 17025 and OHSAS 18001 standards.
 The IMM describes the Management System applicable for the operation of Cernavoda NPP, including the policies, principles and processes through which the station mission and objectives are achieved.